imranpollob/react-shop/README.md

-## Lesson-15
+## Lesson-16

-We have updated our cart redux files to handle adding an item, we have also connected it to our updated collection-item.
+Now that we have created all the redux code for storing our data, now we are going to connect our items to add them to our cart.

 # How to fork and clone